Pragyan-creator/Recipie-website/README.md

-# Recipie-website
+# Recipe-website
- This is a recipie website designed with HTML and CSS
+ This is a recipe website designed with HTML and CSS